-The most indelible memory of the week for those of us that run the program, however, was an off the field one.
+As is always the case, the most indelible memories of the week for those of us that run the program, however, are off the field.
 The sheer number of kids who turned up for their friends' games was astonishing to us.
-In particular, the number of kids that showed up to root on a grieving friend Sunday was heartwarming, and we thank each and every one of them.
+In particular, the number of 13U kids that showed up to root for each other yesterday (13B and 13A1 played on the same field) was amazing.
 When we said at the start of the year that this was a community, one in which all 100 of our players was equally important to us, we meant it--and all of us who run this program are so happy to see the kids, over and over again, support each other, both on and off the field.
+To us, that's what community baseball is all about.

 Drew Cardonick, President